Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Technical Overview

 In the parallel algorithm of~\cite{MillerPX13}, the clustering is obtained by essentially computing one single-source shortest path tree of maximum depth $ O (\log{n} / \fract) $.
-To make this computation efficient\footnote{For their parallel algorithm, efficiency in particular means low depth of the computation tree.}, the shift values are rounded to integer values and the fractional values are only considered for tie-breaking.
+To make this computation efficient\footnote{For their parallel algorithm, efficiency in particular means low depth of the computation tree.}, the shift values are rounded integers and the fractional residuals are only considered for tie-breaking.
 We observe that one can maintain this bounded-depth shortest path tree with a simple modification of the well-known Even-Shiloach algorithm that spends time $ O ( \degree (v)) $ every time a node $ v $ increases its level (distance from the source) in the tree.
 By rounding to integer edge weights, similar to~\cite{MillerPX13}, we can make sure that the number of level increases to consider is at most $ O (\log{n} / \fract) $ for each node.
-Note however that this standard argument charging each node only when it increases its level is not enough for our purpose: the assignment of nodes to clusters follows the fractional values for tie-breaking, which might result in some node $ v $ changing its cluster -- and in this way also spend time $ O (\degree (v)) $ -- without increasing its level.
+Note however that this standard argument charging each node only when it increases its level is not enough for our purpose: the assignment of nodes to clusters follows the fractional values for tie-breaking, which might result in some node $ v $ changing its cluster -- and in this way also spend time $ O (\degree (v)) $ -- without increasing its level~(note that here the difficulty is not on maintaining the cluster that $v$ belongs to, but rather on bounding the number of cluster changes for $v$).
 As has been observed in~\cite{MillerPX13}, the fractional values of the shift values effectively induce a random permutation on the nodes.
 Using a similar argument as in the analysis of the dynamic spanner algorithm of Baswana et al.~\cite{BaswanaKS12}, we can thus show that in expectation each node changes its cluster at most $ O (\log{n}) $ times while staying at a particular level.
-This results in a total update time of $ \tilde O (m / \fract) $ and we can similarly argue that the total number of edges to ever become inter-cluster edges during the whole decremental algorithm is $ \tilde O (m) $.
+This results in a total update time of $ \tilde O (m / \fract) $.
+Trivially, this also bounds the total number of times that edges become inter-cluster edges during the whole decremental algorithm by $ \tilde O (m / \fract) $.
+Using a more sophisticated analysis we can obtain the stronger bound of $ \tilde O (m) $ on the latter quantity: Intuitively, each endpoint of an edge changes its cluster at most $ \tilde O (\tfrac{1}{\fract}) $ times and after each cluster change the edge is an inter-cluster edge with probability at most $ \beta $, yielding a total of $ \tilde O ( m \cdot \tfrac{1}{\fract} \cdot \beta ) $ times that edges become inter-cluster edges.
+The rigorous argument is however more complicated because the event of being an inter-cluster edge might not be independent from the event of the endpoint changing its cluster.